wp-plugins/youtube-embed-plus/readme.txt

 * Review the latest web discussions about videos you want to embed before embedding
 * Shortcode support for embedding multiple videos on one line
 * Playlist support
+* Instant HTTPS support.
+It can even convert past videos non-HTTPS oembeds to HTTPS.
-* (PRO) See if your embeds have restrictions that block your site's mobile visitors from viewing
+* (PRO) See if your embeds have restrictions that can block your site's mobile visitors from viewing
-* (PRO) One-click Video SEO tags
+* (PRO) Automatic tagging for video SEO
 * (PRO) Analytics and deleted video alerts work with past YouTube videos that you embedded with many other YouTube plugins
 * (PRO) Alerts when visitors from different countries are blocked from viewing your embeds
 * (PRO) Music video embedding extras
 * And more...

 This plugin helps you easily manage the growing complexity of YouTube.
-It can also be upgraded to PRO for enhanced SEO, performance, privacy and security for you and your visitors.
+It can also be upgraded to PRO for enhanced SEO and performance for you and your visitors.
 It provides the basic features of the YouTube embedded player and will have you posting videos in seconds after installing it. **All you have to do is simply paste an unformatted YouTube link on its own line (shortcodes are also supported).**  Your YouTube embed will then show up when you preview or publish the post.
 The settings page has plenty of default options that you can automatically apply to all your embedded YouTube videos. **Check out the free options below:**

 * Force HD quality when available
 * Make your videos responsive so that they dynamically fit in all screen sizes (smart phone, PC and tablet)